-Analysis: Biden’s war on virus becomes war on unvaccinated
+Analysis: Biden takes fight to unvaccinated in virus battle

 Federal, state and local governments invested billions on education, advertising and outreach about the safety and efficacy of the vaccines.
 They gave away cash, cars, tuition, sports tickets and beer.
 Even as some Republicans criticized Biden’s handling of the vaccination rollout, the White House for months held its tongue.

-But as more Americans rolled up their sleeves, officials said, Biden grew more comfortable first taking on those his administration blames for spreading misinformation about the shots and now imposing the vaccination requirements his administration had previously avoided.
+But as more Americans rolled up their sleeves, officials said, Biden grew more comfortable, first taking on those his administration blames for spreading misinformation about the shots and now imposing the vaccination requirements his administration had previously avoided.

 Even as his posture has stiffened, Biden has thus far held off on even more coercive requirements, such as requiring shots for domestic air travel.